topherCantrell/computerarcheology/content/Arcade/Frogger/SoundCode.md

 1062: 91       ; NOTE 4B for 2^4
 1063: 92       ; NOTE 5C for 2^4
 1064: 94       ; NOTE 5D for 2^4
+;
+; TOPHER PATCH the length here should be 2^5 here.
+; The song as coded is missing an 8th beat and stays out of sync after.
+; 1065: B6       ; NOTE 5E for 2^5
 1065: 96       ; NOTE 5E for 2^4
+;
 1066: 98       ; NOTE 5F# for 2^4
 1067: D6       ; NOTE 5E for 2^6
 1068: C0       ; REST for 2^6